Jashwant Singh II: Durbar of 1903

 He was invited to attend the Delhi Durbar on 1 January 1903 but did not attend due to state obligations.

 Durbar of 1911

 When the Delhi Durbar of 1911 was scheduled, the Governor-General of India sent him a Kharita invitation.
 He attended it along with his sons.
 On the occasion, his sons, Mandhata Singh and Ramchandra Singh, served as pages to the Queen-Empress Mary.
 Both received diamond badges from Mary.

-Personal life

-Marriages

-He married four times.
-He first married Bhatianiji, the daughter of the jagirdar of Barodia under Ratlam, in 1882.
-She died in 1898.
-In 1888, he married Kachhawaiji, the daughter of the Raja of Machhand under Gwalior.
-In the same year, he married Ranawatiji, the daughter of the Rao of Dhariawad.
-He married Sisodniji, the daughter of the Rana of Barwani, in 1895.

-Children

-He had six sons and five daughters of whom one son and two daughters died in infancy.